ArweaveTeam/SmartWeave/README.md

 Contract must be deterministic!
 As of SmartWeave v0.3 they run in a full Js environment, so can do a lot of things, but it's trivially easy to write a contract that forks due to non-deterministic operations, or environment differences.
 Some things you should never do inside a contract:

-- Any network operation
+- Network calls
-- Any random number generation
+- Random number generation
 - Any operation that would give different results depending on the environment
 - Any operation that would give different results when run at different times.